tstuefe/docs/build-ojdk-on-windows.md

 tar -czf ../jdk-source.tar .hg
 ````

+Unfortunately mercurial servers at openjdk.java.net are slow.
+In Europe, cloning a full repository takes ~40 minutes.
+On Windows, this process is also plagued by timeout errors.

 #### The _faster_ alternative: copy sources and update

 A faster alternative is to copy the repository from somewhere else and just update it.
 There are many ways to get a copy of the repository.
 One popular way is to download the source tarballs from: https://builds.shipilev.net/workspaces .